Blue Grass, IA Police Department

 Office/Answering Machine: (563) 381-1485 Fax: (563) 381-2157

 We are dispatched through the Scott Emergency Communications Center in Davenport.
 If you need an officer to respond for any reason we ask that you call 911.
 If you are willing to wait for an officer to call you back, you can leave a message at the phone number listed above.

 When a Blue Grass Officer is not on duty, the Scott County Sheriff’s Department is dispatched to the call.
 Our office is a sub-station for the Scott County Sheriff’s Department, where they can complete and transmit their reports as well.

-We provide house watches for when our citizens are on vacation or on an extended leave, and we provide fingerprint services free of charge.
+In additon to enforcing local and state laws, we provide house watches for when our citizens are on vacation or on an extended leave, and we provide fingerprint services free of charge.